 • This rule relaxes the volatility requirements for gasoline in three areas in Florida and two areas in North Carolina as described above, during the summer (June 1st to September 15th).
-It is beneficial to these areas because the action will improve the fungibility of gasoline in these areas.
+The final rule will become effective on May 30, 2014.
+It is beneficial to these areas because the action will improve the fungibility of gasoline.
 In other words when this rule becomes effective the gasoline sold in these areas will be identical to the fuel sold now in the rest of Florida and in most of North Carolina.
-For motorists the change in summertime gasoline volatility specifications will be virtually unnoticeable.
+For motorists the change in summertime gasoline volatility specifica tions will be virtually unnoticeable.